awsdocs/aws-app-mesh-user-guide/doc_source/envoy.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/app-mesh/latest/userguide/images/proxy.png)

-You must add an Envoy proxy to the Amazon ECS task, Kubernetes pod, or Amazon EC2 instance represented by your App Mesh endpoint, such as a virtual ndoe or virtual gateway\.
+You must add an Envoy proxy to the Amazon ECS task, Kubernetes pod, or Amazon EC2 instance represented by your App Mesh endpoint, such as a virtual node or virtual gateway\.
 App Mesh vends an Envoy proxy Docker container image and ensures that this container image is patched with the latest vulnerability and performance patches\.
 App Mesh tests a new Envoy proxy release against the App Mesh feature set before making a new container image available to you\.
-+ All [supported](https://docs.aws.amazon.com/general/latest/gr/appmesh.html) Regions other than `me-south-1` and `ap-east-1`\.
-You can replace *region\-code* with any Region other than `me-south-1` and `ap-east-1`\.
++ All [supported](https://docs.aws.amazon.com/general/latest/gr/appmesh.html) Regions other than `me-south-1` and `ap-east-1`, `eu-south-1`\.
+You can replace *region\-code* with any Region other than `me-south-1` and `ap-east-1`, `eu-south-1`\.

   ```
   840364872350.dkr.ecr.region-code.amazonaws.com/aws-appmesh-envoy:v1.15.1.0-prod